cp-algorithms/cp-algorithms/src/algebra/continued-fractions.md

 <!--?title Continued fractions -->
 # Continued fractions in competitive programming

 **Continued fraction** is a representation of a real number as a specific convergent sequence of rational numbers.
-They are useful in competitive programming because they are easy to compute and can be efficiently used to find the best possible approximation of the underlying real number with a rational number (among all numbers whose denominator doesn't exceed a given value).
+They are useful in competitive programming because they are easy to compute and can be efficiently used to find the best possible rational approximation of the underlying real number (among all numbers whose denominator doesn't exceed a given value).

 Besides that, continued fractions are closely related to Euclidean algorithm which makes them useful in a bunch of number-theoretical problems.